 When navigating a downtown area as a pedestrian, make sure to wait for a second or two before crossing on a green light.
 There are mostly good drivers and folks out there, but you have to be careful for the ones that don't care about pedestrians as much.

-If I Was Hit By A Car When Crossing The Street Recently, Will I Be Responsible?
+If I Was Hit By A Car When Crossing The Street Recently, Would I Be Responsible?

 Getting hit as a pedestrian is always a tragic matter.
 These wrecks typically involve serious physical injuries as well as the mental trauma of being hit again.
 This makes it tough because we are all required to walk around vehicles no matter where we live.
 You have to park your car somewhere.